US STOCKS-S&P 500 confirms bear market as recession worry grows | Technology

 In addition, the two-year 10-year U.S. Treasury yield curve briefly inverted for the first time since April, which many in the markets see as a reliable signal that a recession could come in the next year or two.
 The Nasdaq Composite index, which suffered its fourth straight drop, confirmed it was in bear market territory on March 7 and has declined roughly 30% this year.

-The CBOE Volatility index, also known as Wall Street's fear gauge, spiked to its highest level since May 9 at 35.05 before closing at 34.02.
-Still, many analysts view the level as somewhat subdued and could mean more selling pressure is in store.
+The CBOE Volatility index, also known as Wall Street's fear gauge, spiked to its highest level since May.
+Still, many analysts view the level as subdued and could mean more selling pressure is in store.
 "This is a market that does not look like it is capitulating as much as it is frustrated," said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management in Seattle.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)